zhaoak/react-ticky-tacky-toes/README.md

 ## Components
 - `App`
-  - `Message` - Displays message to players telling them whose turn it is, when win/lose/tie happens
+  - `Message` - Displays message to players telling them whose turn it is, as well as when win/lose/tie happens
   - `GameBoard` - Component containing game board itself, contains nine `GameBoardSquare`s
     - `GameBoardSquare` - Square on board, can display an X, an O, or nothing
   - `ResetGameButton` - resets game and all components to initial state